1 Report a nuisance call

-You can complain about a company or a number making nuisance calls and texts to a number of organisations including the TPS, your phone operator, Ofcom (which covers silent and abandoned calls) or the ICO.
+These include the TPS, your phone operator, Ofcom (which covers silent and abandoned calls) and the ICO.

-Which? will continue to work with all the relevant bodies to ensure that efforts to tackle the problem are stepped up.
+Which? will continue to work with all the relevant bodies to ensure that efforts to tackle the problem of harassing phone calls and unsolicited texts are stepped up.

 2 Register with the TPS

-If you're receiving unwanted calls, you should register with the Telephone Preference Service (TPS).
+If you're receiving unsolicited phone calls, you should register with the Telephone Preference Service (TPS).

 The TPS is free to use and is a register which records your preference not to receive unsolicited sales or marketing calls.